school-brainhack/school-brainhack.github.io/.github/ISSUE_TEMPLATE/improve-modules.md

 ## Work to be done
 Please ensure:
 - [ ] links, resources and exercises reflect the state-of-the-art
-- [ ] videos are of good quality and reflect the materials.
+- [ ] videos are of good quality and reflect the materials.  <br>

-If any update / re-write of the module is needed, feel free to suggest alternative material in a comment!
-If you think major changes are needed, we suggest you open an issue for new modules.
+If any update / re-write of the module is needed, feel free to suggest alternative material in a comment! <br> If you think major changes are needed, we suggest you open an issue for new modules.